alexgenaud/north/TypeScript/docs/COMPILE_IF_ELSE_THEN.md

 ```

 ## Points of input

+The `input buffer` as described in this section
+has not yet been implemented in memory as of August 2023.

 The contents of the input buffer could come from any source.
 For simplicity, we will assume the input originates from